zqpiq/py-tickets-and-orders/README.md

     - index on field `title`.
 2. `Order`, with such fields:
-    - datetime field `created_at`, the datetime when the order was created, set `auto_add_now` to fill this field automatically during the creation.
+    - datetime field `created_at`, the datetime when the order was created, set `auto_now_add` to fill this field automatically during the creation.
     - foreign key `user`, the user that created the order.

 There should be implemented the string representation of the order: